abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working_phases.rst

         To better understand how phases and \code{DecisionBuilder}s work, we will implement our own \code{DecisionBuilder}
         and \code{Decision} classes in the
         section~\ref{manual/search_primitives/customized_search_primitives:customized-search-primitives}.
-        In this section, we show you how to use these primitives and some very basic examples.
+        In this section, we show you how to use these primitives and some very basic examples\footnote{\code{DecisionBuilder}s and \code{Decision}s are used internally and you cannot access them directly.
+To use them, invoke the corresponding factory methods.}.

-    ..  [#phase_not_really_search] Well, sort of.
-Read on!

 ..  _decision_builders_and_phases: